Vyral/joshua-holt/_posts/2020-03-20-what-the-coronavirus-means-for-our-real-estate-market.md

 If you’re a seller, one thing we do know is that the median home price in Dane County is $285,000, so if your home is valued above that or the $500,000 mark, I recommend listing it sooner rather than later.
 We still have limited inventory and there are plenty of buyers, so strike while the iron is hot.&nbsp;

-On the flip side, because of the volatility we’re seeing in the stock market due to the coronavirus, **mortgage rates have dropped to historic lows.** This is making the biggest impact below the $285,000 price point.
+On the flip side, because of the volatility we’re seeing in the stock market due to the coronavirus, mortgage rates remain lower than last year.
+This is making the biggest impact below the $285,000 price point.
 Inventory is already tight in this market, and low interest rates will bring out more buyers and increase competition.&nbsp;

 What we don’t want to see happen is sellers thinking now is a great time to raise prices, because that might not play out how you imagine it.
 Like I said, I recommend first giving me a call so we can find out what your home is worth, make a plan, and capture the attention of all the buyers out there taking advantage of these low interest rates.&nbsp;